 Within the range of prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2022/23 and the following two financial years.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2024/25 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue or speculative purposes.

+Where the authority has acquired assets under leases, an MRP charge will be made for the amount by which the liabilities recognised for rents due over the remaining terms of the leases have been reduced by payments of rent in the financial year.
+The overall impact of this policy is that the annual charge against the General Fund balance for leases will be the rents payable for each financial year.
 The Director Finance reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the future.
 This view takes into account current commitments, existing plans, and the proposals in this budget report.